Bagaar/ember-permissions/README.md

 ### 2\.
 Setting up Route Permissions

-Start of with defining the required permissions per route.
+Start off with defining the required permissions per route.
 You're free to define them where you want, as long as the format is the same as shown below.

 ```javascript
 // app/route-permissions.js